Crhaisdeonrgian/mysql-go/README.md

 ## Final Notes

-Feel free to enhance features by issuing pull-requests.
+Feel free to enhance features by issuing pull-requests..